openedx/edx-documentation/en_us/shared/students/sfd_discussions/anatomy.rst

 posts, responses, and comments are known as *contributions*, and a post together with its responses and comments is an *exchange*.

-* *Posts* initiate a conversation by asking a question or making a statement for learners to consider.
+* Posts initiate a conversation by asking a question or making a statement for learners to consider.

-* *Responses* reply directly to the post.
+* Responses reply directly to the post.

-* *Comments*, in turn, reply to specific responses.
+* Comments, in turn, reply to specific responses.

 The following conversation shows each of these contributions: